animehunter/django-chat/README.md

 django-chat
 ===========

-HTML5 chatroom with web sockets support
+HTML5 chat widget with web sockets and comet support